huntercaron/faith/src/content/about.md

 title: About
 template: about
 date: '2018-11-18T08:30:39.000+00:00'
-description: Faith is a multifaceted creative design agency with a focus on fashion, retail and lifestyle sectors.
+description: Faith is a multifaceted creative design agency with a focus within the fashion, art and music spectrum.
 With a wealth of history spanning over three decades of graphic expression, Faith was initially founded as a chrysalis of design experimentation and discovery through the eyes of artist and typographer, Paul Sych.
 Faith has cultivated the visual vocabulary of multiple companies—producing prolific works in both digital